phpearth/conduct/CODE_OF_CONDUCT.md

 **Discrimination is not acceptable**.
-Discrimination on the basis of race, gender, sexual orientation, gender identity, age, nationality, religion, technology and any other arbitrary exclusion of a group of people is unwelcome.
+Discrimination on the basis of race, gender, sexual orientation, gender identity, age, nationality, religion, technology, education, socio-economic status and any other arbitrary exclusion of a group of people is unwelcome.
 The use of sexualized language or imagery and unwelcome sexual attention or advances is not acceptable.

 **You have to act peaceful**.
 There is no place for terrorism, recruitment shares and social honeypots.
 We actively track group content and will forward